-An undying love for crumbling old buildings, vintage architecture and a yearning for rustic appeal – one of the main few reasons I picked Hotel Al Ponte Mocenigo for our three night at Venice.
+My undying love for crumbling old buildings and vintage architecture coupled with a yearning for the rustic appeal, these were the main few reasons why I picked Hotel Al Ponte Mocenigo for our three-night stay in Venice.

 This gorgeous 18th-century Venetian palace oozes charm from every brick and tassel of the glorious gold damask curtains.